dragneel30/Unnamed-TD-game/README.md

 500

+one newline only. you can follow the format in the txt file there.

 it means it will respawn 200 bandits in first wave, with 1 second interval per spawn. and 500 bandits in second wave, with 1 second interval per spawn